bambinos/bambi/README.md

 model.add_term('subject', random=True, prior=subject_prior)
 ```

-The above prior specification indicates that each individual subject's intercept should be modeled as a normal distribution with mean of 0, where the the individual intercepts are assumed to be randomly sampled from a higher-order half-cauchy distribution with a beta of 5.
+The above prior specification indicates that the individual subject intercepts are to be treated as if they are randomly sampled from the same underlying normal distribution, where the variance of that normal distribution is parameterized by a separate hyperprior (a half-cauchy with beta = 5).

 #### Mapping priors onto terms
 Bambi provides several different ways to map custom priors onto their corresponding model terms.
 The most convenient approach is probably to use the `Model` instance's `set_priors()` method, which allows us to easily apply multiple priors to any/all of the terms that have already been added to the model.
 There are also `fixed` and `random` arguments that make it easy to apply the same priors to all fixed or random effects in the model.
 For example: